manuelson/react-login-template/README.md

 		- types.tsx: This TypeScript file defines all interfaces
 	- App.tsx: This is the main component of the application.

-## Authentication

-Authentication is handled through AuthContext.js and auth.js.
-AuthContext.js provides a context that contains the user state and functions to log in and log out. auth.js connects to the custom API to authenticate the user.

-## Login

-Login is handled through the LoginForm.js component.
-When the user submits the login form, LoginForm.js calls the login function provided by AuthContext.js.

-## Logout

-Logout is handled through the LogoutButton.js component.
-When the user clicks the logout button, LogoutButton.js calls the logout function provided by AuthContext.js.

-## Connecting to the Custom API

-The connection to the custom API is handled through auth.js. auth.js uses fetch to send authentication requests to the API and returns the API's responses.

 ## Usage

-To use this template, simply clone the repository, install the dependencies with npm install or yarn install, and then start the application with npm start or yarn start.
-Be sure to configure the URL of your custom API in auth.js.
+To use this template, simply clone the repository, install the dependencies with `npm install` or `yarn install`, and then start the application with `npm start` or `yarn start`.
+Be sure to configure the URL of your custom API in `.env` file.

-## Conclusion
+## Contributing

-This template provides a solid base for creating a React application with authentication.
-With a bit of customization, you can adapt it to your own needs and connect it to your own API.
+We welcome contributions to this project!
+Here are the steps to get started:

+1. Fork the Repository: Click the 'Fork' button at the top right of this page and clone your forked repository to your local machine.

+2. Create a Branch: Create a new branch on your local repository.
+The branch name should be descriptive of the changes you'll be making.

+<code>git checkout -b your-branch-name</code>

+3. Make Your Changes: Make the changes you want to contribute.
+These could be adding new features, fixing bugs, or improving documentation.

+4. Commit Your Changes: Commit your changes with a descriptive commit message.

+<code>git commit -m "Your descriptive commit message"</code>

+5. Push to Your Fork: Push your changes to your forked repository.

+<code>git push origin your-branch-name</code>

+6. Create a Pull Request: Go to your forked repository on GitHub and click the 'New pull request' button.
+Fill out the form and then submit the pull request.

+Before submitting your pull request, please make sure your changes do not break the project.
+You can do this by running the project and checking if everything works as expected.

+Thank you for your contribution!